-Step 3: Practice Mindfulness
+3. Practice Mindfulness

 Before we get into concrete actions you can take, it’s important to understand what mindfulness is.
 You’ve probably heard the term before, but may not fully understand what it means.

 The concept of mindfulness is actually quite simple.
-To be mindful IS to live in the moment.
+To be mindful is to live in the moment.